andrea12edoardo/sport-image-classification/README.md

 4. **Performance Analysis**.
 Compare results from different models and configurations by examining metrics like accuracy, precision and training/test loss curves: visualize findings to identify the most effective strategies.

+## 💡 Results

+DenseNet121, leveraging pre-trained weights and transfer learning, achieved higher accuracy and generalization, particularly with limited training data.
+The Custom Net demonstrated competitive performance but was more sensitive to the size of the training set and hyperparameter choices.
+The performance of both the Custom Net and DenseNet121 models was evaluated on the selected sports image dataset using key metrics including accuracy, validation loss, and confusion matrices.